CSCI-2952-F/consistent-hrms/README.md

 ## Instructions

+### Starting up

+First, run `init.sh`, which will bootstrap any necessary dependencies.
+This only needs to be done once, or whenever the script itself is changed.

 A useful Python script has been included to start various hospital namespaces, orchestrated using Docker Compose.
 The number of namespaces started depends on the list of hospital names in `data/hospitals.txt`.

 To start all hospitals, run: